Bounded compositions on scaling invariant Besov spaces: Besov spaces on metric spaces

 \begin{proof} As pointed out above, $\varphi$ is now quasisymmetric.
 The volume derivative $\mu_\varphi$ of $\varphi$ is defined by

 for almost every $x$.
-We then have the usual change of variables formula with $\mu_\varphi$ in the role of ``$|J_\varphi|$''; see \cite[Theorem 7.11]{HK}.
+Then we have the usual change of variables formula with $\mu_\varphi$ in the role of ``$|J_\varphi|$'' and the pullback measure induced by $\varphi$ on $X$ is $A_\infty$-related to $\mu$ \cite[Theorem 7.11]{HK}.
 The proof of Theorem \ref{th:bilip-necessity} (and Lemma \ref{le:jacobian-bounded}) can thus be carried out by choosing

 \end{proof}

 \begin{corollary} \sl Suppose that $\varphi : X \to Y$, is a homeomorphism that maps bounded sets onto bounded sets.
 Then

 (i) if $0 < s < 1$, the mapping induced by $\varphi$ is bounded from $\dot{B}_{Q/s,Q/s}^s (Y)$ into $\dot{B}_{Q/s,Q/s}^s (X)$ if and only if $\varphi$ is quasiconformal;